ericyeats/score-matching-lid/README.md

 `python benchmark.py result_output.json --arch mlp --nonparametric_n_neighbors 50 --parametric_sigmas 0.01 0.02 0.05 --parametric_n_samples 8`

 The output will be saved in `result_output.json` which associates each LID estimator and hyperparameter combination with a list of metric dictionaries.
 Each metric dictionary is reported from one manifold in the following order: hypersphere, hyperball, hypertwinpeaks, clifford torus, and nonlinear.

-## Demo iPyNotebook

-Please see `geometry.ipynb` for a simple walkthrough of how to use the `denoiser_geometry` supporting package.

 ## Citation